TehWeifu/greenlight/README.md

 # Greenlight

-API to fetch movie data
+Firelight is an API to fetch movie data